-An overview of the compensation packages of executive corporate officers for fiscal year 2022 is presented below.
+An overview of the compensation packages of the executive corporate officers for fiscal year 2023 is presented below.

-In addition, as part of the recruitment of the separate Chairman, the Board decided, on the recommendation of the Compensation Committee and in accordance with the compensation policy for 2022 adopted by the General Meeting, to proceed with the allocation of 34,000 free shares (one golden hello) subject to a two-year presence condition.
+In addition, as part of the recruitment of Mr. Alessandro Riva as separate Chairman, the Board decided, on the recommendation of the Compensation Committee and in accordance with the compensation policy for 2023 adopted by the General Meeting, to proceed with the allocation of 34,000 free shares (a golden hello) subject to fulfillment of the two-year presence condition on the date of delivery of May 26, 2024.

-At least 10% (or 100% in the case of the golden hello) of the vested shares must be held until the end of Transgene's corporate office.
+At least 10% (or 100% in the case of the Chairman's golden hello) of the vested shares from these allocations must be held until the individual in question ceases to be an executive corporate officer of Transgene.